ErmiyasHailemichael/IOS101/README.md

 Submitted by: **Ermiyas Hailemeichaelk**

-Changing Color App  is an app that randomly chnage the color of the screen when a button is clicked.
+Changing Color App is an application that randomly changes the color of the screen when a button is clicked.

 Time spent: **7** hours spent in total